michaelmcgann/Environmental_OLED_Monitor_Temperature_Pressure/README.md

 #### Update 14/01/2026

-Measurements taken from raw values before compensate seem to be reading fine and changing with each test meaning changes in temp and pressure are being succesfully read from registers
+Measurements taken from raw values before compensate seem to be reading fine and changing with each test meaning changes in temp and pressure are being successfully read from registers

 <img width="458" height="308" alt="image" src="https://github.com/user-attachments/assets/8bbae2c5-03fe-484f-9759-970d3704407d" />

 #### Update 14/01/2026

 Compensate function working well, tried and tested with results formatted and printed over UART.
 Figures for temperature and pressure look believable.
-The final stages are now to create the OLED driver and bring it all together in a loop while taking advanatge of our timebase.
+The final stages are now to create the OLED driver and bring it all together in a loop while taking advantage of our timebase.

 <img width="294" height="193" alt="image" src="https://github.com/user-attachments/assets/e365f771-ebb4-4a08-8229-86c8e9c43fe3" />

 #### Update 15/01/2026

-Having a read through the datasheet of the OLED SSD1306 screen to try and dicipher how to place characters to display on it.
-There are libraries for this but it will be benificial to at least once go through the manual proccess of doing it myself.
+Having a read through the datasheet of the OLED SSD1306 screen to try and decipher how to place characters to display on it.
+There are libraries for this but it will be beneficial to at least once go through the manual process of doing it myself.

 <img width="707" height="900" alt="image" src="https://github.com/user-attachments/assets/64dd6ae9-7ac8-4ad5-837d-ae60648bd1e8" />

 #### Update 16/01/2026

-After initialy having issues getting the screen to turn on, I believe the issue was not initialising the device handler to zeros hence the charge pump bit was most likely set.
+After initially having issues getting the screen to turn on, I believe the issue was not initialising the device handler to zeros hence the charge pump bit was most likely set.
 So the screen was trying to use an external voltage which was not there.
 Anyhow..
 I have tested the screen with making it all white!
 Very happy to see progress and I can almost taste the finishing line.

 ![image0 (4)](https://github.com/user-attachments/assets/bba30e50-9fd2-47a3-969a-25926fa0ea00)